evanx/jsbin/asyncMap/readme.md

    }
 });
 ```
-where `async.map` invokes each task with a value from the array and secondly a callback to invoke when it has been completed.
+where `async.map` invokes each task with a value from the array and a callback to invoke when it has been completed.
+We specify a "final" callback for `async.map` into invoke with an array of the results, once all the tasks have been completed.

 This might be wrapped in a function as follows: